CodeFlowBench: A Multi-turn, Iterative Benchmark for Complex Code Generation: Experiments

 \paragraph{Multi-Turn versus Single-Turn} Table \ref{tab:model_comparison} reveals a substantial performance gap between multi-turn and single-turn scenarios across both \textit{CodeFlowBench-Comp} and \textit{CodeFlowBench-Repo}.
 This consistent degradation underscores the inherent complexity of multi-turn generation, which necessitates long-context coherence and robust dependency management.
 Notably, we observe a divergence in model behaviors: while reasoning-enhanced models like Deepseek-R1 and o3-mini achieve impressive single-turn scores, they suffer performance drops exceeding 50\% in multi-turn settings.
 In contrast, models such as GPT-5 demonstrate greater stability with narrower gaps.
 This distinction suggests that single-turn metrics largely reflect peak reasoning capabilities, whereas multi-turn evaluation exposes previously under-explored limitations in iterative development and dependency management.

 \paragraph{Depth-Wise Performance} Our analysis across dependency depths reveals a dichotomy in scaling laws.
 First, in shallow dependencies, reasoning paradigms supersede parameter scale.
 Efficient reasoning models, such as o3-mini, significantly outperform larger base models like GPT-4o on \textit{CodeFlowBench-Comp}, suggesting that logical deduction is more critical than raw capacity for immediate or localized tasks.
 Second, deep dependencies function as a \textbf{capacity filter}, where model scale becomes decisive.
 In \textit{CodeFlowBench-Repo}, Qwen2.5-72B-Instruct doubles the performance of its 7B and 32B counterparts, indicating that maintaining coherence across extended dependency chains requires substantial parameter capacity.
-Finally, SOTA models like Gemini-3-flash-thinking and GPT-5 demonstrate full-spectrum dominance, eliminating trade-offs by combining agile reasoning for local logic with the extensive capacity required for global integration.

-From another perspective, we report APT@1 in Table \ref{tab:multi_turn_pass_comparison}.
+Finally, SOTA models like Gemini-3-flash-thinking and GPT-5 demonstrate full-spectrum dominance, eliminating trade-offs by combining agile reasoning for local logic with the extensive capacity required for global integration.From another perspective, we report APT@1 in Table \ref{tab:multi_turn_pass_comparison}.
 Notably, the APT trends closely align with APD, reinforcing our observations of models' depth-wise performance.

+\sizhe{ Furthermore, we conduct extensive ablation studies to validate our evaluation framework.
+Specifically, we analyze: (1) the impact of the multi-turn paradigm versus monolithic generation; (2) the effectiveness of our data contamination mitigation; (3) the effect of the ``fail-stop'' mechanism; and (4) model sensitivity to different topological orderings of subproblems.
+Detailed results are provided in Appendix \ref{sec: Ablation Study}. }